Battle of Ebelsberg: Rear guard action

-Schustekh finally appeared with the Kienmayer Hussar Regiment # 8 and General-Major Otto Hohenfeld's brigade, the Klebeck Infantry Regiment # 14 and Jordis Infantry Regiment # 59 and began crossing the bridge.
+Schustekh finally appeared with the Kienmayer Hussar Regiment # 8 and General-Major Otto von Hohenfeld's brigade, the Klebeck Infantry Regiment # 14 and Jordis Infantry Regiment # 59 and began crossing the bridge.
 At about 10 AM, Marulaz's troopers came under fire from the woods north of Scharlinz.
 While waiting for infantry support, he drew up the French 3rd, 14th, 19th, and 23rd Chasseurs à cheval in the first line, the Baden Light Dragoons, Grand Duchy of Hesse Garde Chevau-léger, and Württemberg Chevau-léger Regiments in the second line.
 Soon, General of Brigade Louis-Jacques Coëhorn's troops appeared and, at Masséna's personal command, attacked Klein München with the bayonet.
 Coëhorn's brigade included the 4th battalions of the 17th, 21st, 26th, and 28th Light Infantry Regiments, the Tirailleurs du Po, and the Tirailleurs Corses.

 By this time the Rosenberg Chevau-légers had withdrawn across the bridge at Vincent's orders.
 The Austrian defenders of the village put up a poor fight and Coëhorn's men drove them from their positions.
 From the direction of Wels, Bessières showed up with General of Brigade Hippolyte Piré's brigade, a hussar and a chasseurs à cheval regiment, and attacked Radetzky who covered Schustekh's retreat.
 Radetzky put up a gallant resistance, for which he later earned the Commander's Cross of the Military Order of Maria Theresa.
 Meanwhile, Hoffmeister made a stand behind the millstream on the west bank.
 His efforts were futile as French infantry and cavalry charged forward.
 Seeing that the situation was critical, Vincent ordered a retreat and soon the Austrians were stampeding across the bridge in panic.

 At about 11:00 AM, French troops reached the 550 m bridge.
 The men of the two brown-coated Tirailleur battalions burst through the gate at the west end and raced across the span.
 The Austrian artillery took the bridge under furious fire, killing friend and foe alike, but its fire was unable to stop the French advance.
 The bridge had been prepared for burning by Captain Simbschen of Hiller's staff, but the officer was not on the scene to give the orders to set it on fire.
 Hiller, who had been unconcernedly lunching on the Ebelsberg Castle terrace, finally woke up to the danger and began issuing orders.
 Cut off by the swift French advance, a squadron of Uhlans swam their horses across the river.
 An Austrian staff officer grabbed a French shako, crossed with the enemy infantry, and escaped into the town.
 Generalmajor Ferdinand, Graf Bubna von Littitz became a prisoner, while at least 500 of Hoffmeister's men and large numbers of other soldiers surrendered.
 The 2nd battalion of the Klebeck Regiment of Schustekh's force was captured in a body with its colors.
 Smith says Kerpen # 14 was captured but this is a misprint.
 Other soldiers drowned trying vainly to swim across the snow-melt swollen river.